Nivalyx/osu-wiki/wiki/Tournaments/SSSS/3/en.md

    - The loser of the `!roll` gets the opposite by default.
 2. Each team has to ban **one beatmap** prior to the start of the match and **one other beatmap** prior to the third round of picks (that are yet to be banned or picked at that point) from the corresponding mappool.
 These beatmaps will not be allowed to be picked by any player during the entire match.
 3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players and teams who are looking to warm up before the match are expected to do so by their own before the match commences.
-4. In a FreeMod pick, each player has to apply at least one mod to play the beatmap with.
-Allowed mods are Easy, HardRock, Hidden, or any possible combinations of the three mods.
+4. In a FreeMod pick, each team has to apply at least two unique mod combinations to play the beatmap with.
+Allowed mods are either NoMod or Easy, HardRock, Hidden, Flashlight, or any possible combinations of the four.
-   - Playing a FreeMod pick without any mods applied is not allowed.
+   - NoMod is treated as a mod combination of its own, in which NoMod scores will be mutiplied by `x0.7`.
-   - Players opting to play with Easy will have their scores multiplied by `x1.85` up to a maximum of 900,000 points.
+   - For balancing reasons, HardRock along with Hidden+HardRock as well as Easy along with Easy+Hidden are not considered as an unique combination.
 5. The tiebreaking system works as follows:
    - In the case of a tiebreaker, the tiebreaker map will be played with the FreeMod option enabled which allows players to play the tiebreaker map with Easy, HardRock, Hidden, or any possible combinations of the three mods should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.